blitss/passport-telegram-strategy/Readme.md

 #### Configure Strategy

-The Facebook authentication strategy authenticates users using a Telegram account and Telegram own OAuth.
+The Telegram authentication strategy authenticates users using a Telegram account and Telegram own OAuth.
 That is simply.
 Just specify `botToken` and `verify` callback to complete authentication.

 ```js